FormulaRacingatUCDavis/TelemGUI-Software-FE9/README.md

 ## Files
  - testing/csv_generator.py is a python script which randomly generates csv files using the Message class for purposes of testing.
  - testing/message.py implements the Message class.
+ - data_clean/convert_data.py converts raw CAN messages into a human readable csv file.

 ## Testing